 Art steps out of the museum

-In October 2017, the Thyssen Museum will celebrate its 25th anniversary and Endesa is joining the celebration with several initiatives that will enable the general public to access one of the greatest art galleries in Spain.
-Under the slogan, #laluzdelapintura, the works of art of Zurbarán, Dégas, Juan Gris, Dérain, Ghirlandaio and Van Gogh, among others, will look out onto the Paseo del Prado and the Carrera de San Jerónimo thanks to various large-screen projections installed on the museum’s facades.
-3D videos will also be shown, taking visitors on a journey inside 12 works of art, enabling them to experience art in a different way.
+In October 2017, the Thyssen Museum will celebrate its 25th anniversary and Endesa is joining the celebration with several initiatives that enabled the general public to access one of the greatest art galleries in Spain.
+Under the slogan, #laluzdelapintura, the works of art of Zurbarán, Dégas, Juan Gris, Dérain, Ghirlandaio and Van Gogh, among others, were shown out onto the Paseo del Prado and the Carrera de San Jerónimo thanks to various large-screen projections installed on the museum’s facades.
+3D videos could be shown, that provided visitors on a journey inside 12 works of art, enabling them to experience art in a different way.

 Furthermore, in 2017, we worked with the organisers behind the Museum Day and the Museum Night that took place in May to put visitors to the Thyssen Museum at the centre stage of great works of art and become another character in their favourite paintings through an interactive exhibit.

 Virtual reality and art went hand-in-hand at the International Museum Day and Night in 2018 at a immersive event, where visitors had the opportunity to enter various pieces in the Thyssen Museum’s collection, such as the fields of Auvers as painted by Van Gogh.
 The event was also transferred in Seville and could be enjoyed in other locations in Spain over the course of the year.

 Endesa also supports large exhibitions, such as the Museu Nacional D’Art de Catalunya, based on Picasso’s connection with Romanesque art.